lkesko1/NWT_Tim17/README.md

     * Expand a model folder and right click mouse on the 'java' folder
     * In the context menu, select 'Mark Directory as' -> 'Sources root'
     * Right click on `pom.xml` and select 'Add as Maven project' from the context menu
+4. If your PostgreSQL server instance have set a listen port to 5432, then you should change `application.properties` to update `server.port` variable to 5432 for every module
-4. Now you should be able to run every microservice clicking on the green run icon next to the application class name
+5. Now you should be able to run every microservice clicking on the green run icon next to the application class name